 2. Choosing the wrong stores to approach.

 Not every store is a good fit for your brand and there’s an art to knowing where to invest your time.
+This holds true to when you’re buying something as trivial as a 16x16x1 air filter.
 Continually pursuing shops which aren’t a good fit drains energy and has the potential to reshape the story that you tell yourself about your business.
 Raise your hand if you’ve ever had a voice in your head whisper…

 “I’ll never be able to make this business a success.”